 - “We only store our data in paper files.”
 Obviously, paper files can still be stolen.
 While there is specialized coverage available out there, most commonly available insurance policies don’t automatically cover data loss or loss of important papers.

 - “Our computers are only used for email.”
 Generally, what hackers are looking for when assessing a potential target is twofold: the vulnerability of the target and the potential payoff of a successful attack.
 Any point of entry into the organization’s computer system is a potential vulnerability, and one of the easiest points of entry is email.
 These “phishing” attacks attempt to gain access to secure systems by impersonating trusted third parties in email messages and tricking employees into divulging passwords or other sensitive data in their reply.
 Phishing attacks have a high rate of success because the target, the front-line employee, may not have had cybersecurity training, may not recognize a specific communication as a phishing attack even when it is, and may not know how to adequately deal with the threat in time even in the event that they are able to recognize it.
 Municipalities are often targeted by these sorts of attacks.

 - “We have no website or social media.”
 Even if your organization has no digital footprint, there are still vulnerabilities.
 An employee or volunteer might open a malicious email attachment, or visit an infected website accidentally.
 It’s not unusual for organizations to be hit with “ransomware” attacks which lock down affected computers.
 Thieves then demand a specific sum in exchange for unlocking them, or threaten to release damaging information if the money is not paid.

-Our Hackinsure policy offers protection against emerging cyberthreats, with a basic policy starting at $300 looking something like this (higher limits are available).
+Our Hackinsure policy offers protection against emerging cyber threats, with a basic policy starting at $300 CAD.